Printability checklist

 Before exporting STL

-Confirm that the QR payload is final before tuning geometry.
-Changing the payload can change the module count, which changes how large the printed part needs to be.
+Confirm that the QR content is final before tuning geometry.
+Changing the content can change the QR square count, which changes how large the printed part needs to be.

 Check the intended scan distance, material, and surface.
 A handheld product tag and a wall-mounted sign should not use the same assumptions.